inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 Denominator = All documented CPOT and VPS scores

-Numerator = All documented CPOT and VPS scores that are moderate or severe
+Numerator = All documented CPOT and VPS scores that are none or mild or moderate or severe

-Inform_us displays this data in real time and also as weekly SPC chart showing the percentage of pain scores that are moderate or severe.
+Inform_us displays the proportion of none or mild scores in real time and also a weekly SPC chart showing the percentage of pain scores that are moderate or severe.

 Week defined a Monday 00:00 – Sunday 23:59.